caioalvesDev/portifolio/content/blog/nuxt-3-intro.md

   - vue
 ---

-# Getting Started with Nuxt 3
+# Introdução ao Nuxt 3

 This is a quick introduction on how to get started with Nuxt 3.
 To get started you need to have Node.js installed on your machine.
 You can download it from [here](https://nodejs.org/en/download/).
 Once you have Node.js installed, you can install Nuxt 3 using the following command: